-There is a complete review of medical insurance issues on pages 3 and 4 in "Entry to UWMC."
 You may want to consider having your advocate handle your medical insurance issues.
 Or, your advocate may be able to help you problem-solve.

-- Be sure to include medical insurance contact numbers on one of your contact information lists. - You may also want to make a copy of your insurance card in case your original is lost. - Most insurance companies provide a booklet on benefits.
+- Be sure to include health insurance contact numbers on one of your contact information lists. - You may also want to make a copy of your insurance card in case your original is lost. - Most insurance companies provide a booklet on benefits.
 Keep this booklet in your files.
 Check to find out if the same information is on their website.
 If it is, it will be easy to check for updates online.
-Plan to check for updates at set times so that you always have the most current information.

-- Call a customer service representative if you need a better explanation of a benefit or a process related to your coverage.
+Plan to check for updates at set times so that you always have the most current information. - Call customer service at your insurance company if you need a better explanation of a benefit or a process related to your coverage.
 It is OK to ask them to send you the information they tell you in writing for future reference.
-Keep the name of the customer service representative who helped you and the date of your phone call. - Many insurance companies offer mail-in pharmacy services, with lower co-payments or costs than using a traditional pharmacy.
+Write down the name of the customer service agent who helped you and the date of your phone call. - Many insurance companies offer mail-in pharmacy services, with lower co-payments or costs than using a traditional pharmacy.

-Take Notes or Record Conversations with Care Team Members
+Take Notes or Record Conversations with Care Team

-It is common for patients not to recall all of the information given to them during a visit with a health care provider.
+It is hard to recall all of the information you receive during a visit with a healthcare provider.
 You can ask your advocate to take notes when you talk with a member of your care team.
 Or, your advocate might want to use a tape or digital recorder.
 Notes or a recording can be very helpful later.
+You can also access notes from your providers with MyChart.

-Your advocate might also help you write down questions you have before you visit with health care providers.
+Always date your communications in case you need this information later.
+Your advocate could also help you write down questions you have before you visit with care providers.